rcossio/MDwMD/README.md

 ### Front-end
 - **Mobile access**: Implementing mobile access would increase productivity (data could be uploaded from the mobile phone, which is easier to use in the tram)
-- **Result Sorting**: Fix the sorting of results by accession number, ensuring they appear in order despite varying fetch times.
 - **Data loading**: When loading a new data, trim the information, otherwise a wierd character may be copied
 - **Alphafold**: display alphafold models with the Uniprot API when browsing